-If the remote control vehicle key buttons 47 or the power locking buttons 48 are pushed repeatedly in quick succession, the power locking system is switched off for a brief period to help keep it from being overloaded.
+If the remote control vehicle key buttons, Unlocking or locking the vehicle from the outside or the power locking buttons, Unlocking or locking the vehicle from the inside are pushed repeatedly in quick succession, the power locking system is switched off for a brief period to help keep it from being overloaded.
 The vehicle is then unlocked for about 30 seconds.
 Unless a door or the luggage compartment lid is opened in this span of time, the vehicle is automatically locked afterwards.

-Emergency key
+Mechanical key